Moses (miniseries)

-Moses is a 1995 internationally produced Biblical drama television miniseries.
-It was directed by Roger Young, written by Lionel Chetwynd and starred Ben Kingsley, Frank Langella and Christopher Lee.
-Moses was filmed in Morocco and was aired in the United States on the TNT Network and internationally on the Trinity Broadcasting Network.
+Moses is a 1995 internationally co-produced Biblical drama television miniseries directed by Roger Young, written by Lionel Chetwynd, and starring Ben Kingsley, Frank Langella and Christopher Lee.
+Moses was shot in Morocco and aired in the United States on the TNT Network and internationally on the Trinity Broadcasting Network.
 The film is a part of TNT's Bible Collection.

 Plot

 Moses, an Israelite raised by the Egyptian royal family, is chosen by God to release the Hebrew people from slavery and lead them to the Promised Land.
 Based on the biblical story.